 Returning to the United States in the early 1990s, Sortun opened Moncef Medeb’s Aigo Bistro in Concord, Massachusetts.
 Stints at 8 Holyoke and Casablanca in Harvard Square, and a slew of national press attention soon followed.
 When Sortun opened Oleana in 2001, she quickly drew raves for her creative combination of farm-fresh ingredients and eastern Mediterranean spice blends.
 In 2002, she was named a StarChefs.com Rising Star Chef.

-Sortun received the James Beard Foundation’s “Best Chef Northeast” awards in 2005, and Oleana has been named one of the "Best New Restaurants in America" by Esquire Magazine and "Restaurant of the Year" by The Boston Phoenix.
-Sortun’s cookbook, SPICE; Flavors of the Eastern Mediterranean, was published in 2006 and was nominated for best international cookbook in 2007 by the James Beard Foundation.
-2006 also brought the addition of Siena Farm, owned and farmed by Chef Sortun’s husband, Chris Kurth.
-The farm, named after their daughter Siena, provides the restaurant all of its fresh, organic produce.
+Sortun received the James Beard Foundation’s “Best Chef, Northeast” award in 2005.
+And her cookbook, Spice: Flavors of the Eastern Mediterranean, was published in 2006 and nominated for “Best International Cookbook” by the James Beard Foundation.
+Perhaps more pivotally, 2006 also brought the addition of Siena Farm, owned and farmed by Sortun’s husband, Chris Kurth.
+Named for their daughter, the farm provides Sortun with fresh, organic produce for an expanding empire.